Ensono/amido.github.io/docs/testing/dotnet_testing_selenium.md

 Visual Studio will automatically attach to the Selenium process, using the XUnit Runner.
 Visual Studio also automatically discovers the Xunit tests for the project and displays them in the Test Explorer.

-For more information on running and debugging in Visual Studio see: https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2019>
+For more information on running and debugging in Visual Studio see: [Run unit tests with test explorer](https://docs.microsoft.com/en-us/visualstudio/test/run-unit-tests-with-test-explorer?view=vs-2019>)

 It's as simple as following these steps: